-- A. All paid employees at the camp shall be sixteen (16) years of age or over, except that employment of maintenance staff including kitchen service, grounds, and housekeeping employees under 16 years of age is allowed if in compliance with Colorado labor laws. - B. All counselors and staff members having a supervisory role with campers shall be at least eighteen (18) years of age and have interest in, respect for, and ability to work with children. - C. There shall be a letter of agreement with each volunteer or employed staff member which includes listing of specific responsibilities/job description and referring to information contained in the hiring packet or staff manual.
-Days or hours of employment/time off, personal conduct, and necessary medical examinations must be provided in writing and may be provided in the hiring packet or the staff manual.
-The letter of agreement shall be signed by both the employer and the volunteer or staff member.
-In the case of staff members or volunteers who are younger than eighteen (18) years old, the letter of agreement shall also be signed by the parent or guardian. - D. There shall be at least three references about each staff member of the camp attesting to the individual's character and suitability to work with children.
-The written references shall be in the personnel file or there shall be an indication in the personnel file that a reference has been obtained by telephone. - E. Each staff member must complete a current health history and must have been examined within the last 24 months by a licensed medical health care professional approved to perform physical examinations.
-The health history must be completed within 90 calendar days of the beginning of working at the camp and shall be maintained in the personnel file at the camp.
-The staff members of a non- medical religious camp are exempt from this regulation. - F. If a staff member wishes an exemption from an examination performed by a licensed medical hearth care professional due to religious beliefs, the staff member shall submit a signed, written statement, which states the reason for the religious exemption and that the individual is in good health.
-A camp retains the right to ask a staff member for a written statement prior to employment a the camp. - G. Each staff member shall be trained and given written instructions as to camp policy when emergencies occur, such as fires, lost campers, and injuries.
+- A. All paid employees at the camp less than 16 years of age must be employed in compliance with Colorado labor laws. - B. All counselors and staff members having a supervisory role with campers must be at least eighteen (18) years of age, or seventeen (17) years of age and graduated high school or completion of GED, and have interest in, respect for, and ability to work with children.

+- C. There must be a letter of agreement with each volunteer or employed staff member which includes listing of specific responsibilities/job description and referring to information contained in the hiring packet or staff manual.
+Days or hours of employment/time off, personal conduct, and health history questionnaire must be provided in writing or electronically and may be provided in the hiring packet or the staff manual.
+The letter of agreement must be signed by both the employer and the volunteer or staff member.
+In the case of staff members or volunteers who are younger than eighteen (18) years old, the letter of agreement must also be signed by the parents/guardians. - D. There must be at least three references for each staff member of the camp attesting to the individual's character and suitability to work with children.
+The written references must be in the personnel file or there must be an indication in the personnel file that a reference has been obtained. - E. Each staff member must complete an annual health history.
+The health history must be maintained in a secured location at the camp. - F. Each staff member must be trained and given written instructions as to camp policy when emergencies occur including but not limited to: lost campers, medical situations, hazardous wildlife and environmental hazards.
+In the case of travel trip or primitive camps, these plans must accompany the staff and campers.

-7.711.22 Necessary Camp Personnel [Rev. eff.
-6/1/07]
+7.711.22 Camp Personnel